Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

                [--warning-regex WARN_REGEX]

 Scans a logfile for matching patterns or regular expressions and alerts based on the number of matches found.
-Reads the file backwards from the end and supports Icinga acknowledgement integration to suppress repeated alerts for known issues.
-Configurable alarm duration limits how long matches trigger alerts. `--filename` accepts time macros, so logfiles whose name contains the current date (`20260422.log`, `app-2026-04-22.log`, etc.) can be monitored directly. `{today}` / `{yesterday}` resolve tolerantly: compact (`YYYYMMDD`) first, ISO 8601 (`YYYY-MM-DD`) as fallback if the compact file does not exist.
+Only the lines added since the previous run are scanned, and the whole file is rescanned whenever it was rotated, truncated or rewritten in place.
+Supports Icinga acknowledgement integration to suppress repeated alerts for known issues.
+Configurable alarm duration limits how long matches trigger alerts. `--filename` accepts time macros, so logfiles whose name contains the current date (`20260422.log`, `app-2026-04-22.log`, etc.) can be monitored directly. `{today}` / `{yesterday}` resolve tolerantly: compact (`YYYYMMDD`) first, ISO 8601 (`YYYY- MM-DD`) as fallback if the compact file does not exist.
 Read offset and pending matches carry over when the filename changes on the next day, no wrapper script needed.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit